eumetsat/sea-surface-temperature-applications/README.md

 This software was developed for EUMETSAT under contract EUM/CO/21/4600002620, funded by the European Union under the Copernicus component of the EU Space Programme.

 The **sea-surface-temperature-applications** module consists of a collection of python-based Jupyter-notebooks that demonstrate some common methodologies employed in the field of sea surface temperature (SST).
 The focus is predominantly on SST products made available by EUMETSAT through the Copernicus programme (e.g. those from Sentinel-3 SLSTR) but also includes information on general principles of SST retrieval.
 It features examples of typical workflows and approaches relevant to multi-sensor analysis, amongst others.

 Users looking for more information on using products from the Sentinel-3 Sea and Land Surface Radiometer (SLSTR) in the marine domain are encouraged to check out our [learn-slstr](https://gitlab.eumetsat.int/eumetlab/oceans/ocean-training/sensors/learn-slstr) repository.

 For any questions about this repository, please contact ops@eumetsat.int.

+## Ownership

+This software and all associated intellectual property rights (IPRs) are owned by the European Union.

 ## License